 Run vacuum with ‘-f’

 To run custom functions, vacuum needs to know where to look for them.
-There is a global flag -f or --function that specifies a path to where your custom function plugin is located.
+There is a global flag -f or --functions that specifies a path to where your custom function plugin is located.

 vacuum lint -r my-ruleset.yaml -f ./my-functions my-openapi-spec.yaml